mswjs/interceptors/README.md

 #### `.restore(): void`

-Restores all patched modules and stops the interception.
+Restores all patched modules and stops the interception of any future requests.

 ```js
 interceptor.restore()